BMI Makes It Simple to Use Music in Your Bar, Restaurant or Brewery

 If you have additional questions, please review our full list of Licensing FAQs or contact a BMI representative.

-No. Since it’s the business or organization that is authorizing the performance of music, BMI offers a license to the owner of the establishment to ensure that the business or organization is properly licensed.
+No. Since it’s the business or organization that is authorizing the performance of music, BMI offers a license to the owner of the establishment to ensure that the business or organization has the necessary permission to publicly perform BMI music.

 The term “original music” generally means musical works written by the performing musicians.
-With over 20.6 million musical works from more than 1.3 million songwriters, composers and music publishers in BMI’s repertoire, it is very likely that at least some of the original music that you’re using is represented by BMI.
+With over 25 million musical works in BMI’s repertoire, it is very likely that BMI represents at least some of the original music that you’re using.
 BMI fosters the development of up-and-coming songwriters, many of whom perform in businesses like yours, by ensuring that they are paid when their music is played publicly.
-Performing songwriters have access to our BMI Live program which allows them to submit their setlists from live performances at BMI-licensed venues to be considered for payment.
-In addition, many times these performers are asked to play a song known by the general public that was written by someone else, like a cover song.
-Those types of performances also require permission.
+Many times, these performers are asked to play songs written by someone else, typically known as cover songs, and those types of performances also require permission from the copyright owner.

 Yes.
 If that business wants to play any BMI music.
 A music license with another performing rights organization only allows you to perform copyrighted music represented by that organization.
 It will not cover the public performances of the award-winning music licensed by BMI.
 This is because each songwriter or composer may belong to only one performing right organization at any given time, so each PRO licenses a unique repertoire of music.